 After you figure out your monthly usage, you’ll need to figure out your daily KWH usage as well.
 You can estimate your average daily kWh usage by dividing your monthly usage by 30.

-Amount of Sunlight
+Amount of Sunlight for Solar Panels

-Next, you’ll need to estimate the amount of sunlight your solar panels will receive because sunlight determines how much energy your solar panels will generate.
+Next, you’ll need to estimate the amount of sunlight your panels will receive because sunlight determines how much energy your solar panels will generate.
 While you may obviously not know the exact amount of sunlight, you should pay attention throughout the day when the sun is hitting your house directly.

 You will then be able to determine how many solar panels you will need.
 It’s important to keep in mind how much of your average consumption you want your solar panels to account for.